zippyy/myblog/content/services.md

 ## Web

 1. Web Application Installation/Configuration
 2. Hosting Management
 3. Web Sites in Hugo
 4. Web Sites in WordPress
 5. Email Stuff (Setup and Configuration of hosted email like MS365 or Gsuite)
 6. Azure, MS365, Intune, Auto-Pilot and On-Prem AD, Exchange.
-(Colnsulting and Contracts (Management, Setup, Configuration, Troubleshooting, etc...)
-Compensation depends on scope of projects, Not included in the rate mentioned above.)
+(Management, Setup, Configuration, Troubleshooting, etc. Compensation depends on scope of projects, Not included in the rate mentioned above.)

+## Consulting

+I am available for a vast range of consulting niches including Windows/Windows Server Administration, Cloud (Azure Ad, MS365, Intune, Autopilot), Virtualization (vmWare, Proxmox, Hyper-V) including VDI like Horizon, Linux Server Administration, Mobile Device Management (MDM) and Remote Management & Monitoring (RMM).
+You name it and I can either already do it or quickly learn how.

+I have affordable rates, quality work ethics and great communication skills, You will not be let down by choosing to work with me.

 ## More to come...